Muthoni wa Gichuru

-Alice Muthoni Gichuru, who writes as Muthoni wa Gichuru, is a Kenyan writer of fiction for children and young adults, as well as short stories.
+Alice Mūthoni Gìchūrū, who writes as Mūthoni wa Gìchūrū, is a Kenyan writer of fiction for children and young adults, as well as short stories.

 Life

-Muthoni wa Gichuru grew up in Matanya, a small village in Nanyuki.
+Mūthoni wa Gìchūrū grew up in Matanya, a small village in Nanyuki.
 As a child she recalls her father reading to her from a Gikuyu book titled Kamina na Kamina.
 She holds a Bachelor of Science degree in information sciences from Moi University.

-Gichuru's husband, Joseph Kamau, encouraged her to start writing stories in 2002.
+Gìchūrū's husband, Joseph Kamau, encouraged her to start writing stories in 2002.
 Her first published book, Breaking the Silence (2009), was runner-up for the 2011 Jomo Kenyatta Prize for Literature in the English-language youth category.
 The Carving (2019) was the winner of the 2018 CODE Burt Prize for African Young Adult Literature in Kenya.